 Exploring alternative data sources for aid flows on statistics

-Apart from nowcasting and forecasting disbursements to statistics from PRESS data, another way to address the structural lag in aid-flow reporting can be by investigating the root cause of the problem – the dependency on the CRS database – and searching for this information in alternative data sources.
-PARIS21 has identified three main (types) of alternative data sources below.
+Apart from nowcasting and forecasting disbursements to statistics from PRESS data, another way to address the structural lag in aid-flow reporting can be by attempting to remedy the root cause of the problem – the dependency on the CRS database – and searching for more timely information in alternative data sources.
+PARIS21 has identified three main (types) of alternative data sources.

 The International Aid Transparency Initiative (IATI)

-The IATI datastore is the largest alternative database outside of OECD-DAC data.
+The IATI datastore is the largest alternative database outside of OECD-DAC data for official development assistance.
 With more than 100 donors reporting to this database, IATI has a much shorter lag than CRS.
 It also covers more projects by philanthropic foundations.
 The COVID-19 pandemic and the rising need for coordination has also incentivised aid providers to report to IATI with less delay.
 However, IATI data suffer from a lack of quality assurance and inconsistency within the dataset.
 Although it uses a similar data structure as the CRS, the reported projects in IATI may not include important granular information, such as the project description.
 Furthermore, as many donors only committed to reporting to IATI after 2014, the lack of historical data for drawing time series also affects its ability to forecast.

 Donors’ transparency portals

 In recent years, global donors have strengthened their efforts in aid transparency.
-Many donors have developed online data portals or uploaded online datasets to share information on their aid projects, especially the major donors in statistics such as the World Bank, UNDP, USAID, DfID, Canada, etc. These datasets usually have a similar density of information as the CRS data and are usually updated more frequently than CRS.
+Many donors have developed online data portals or uploaded online datasets to share information on their aid projects, especially the major donors in statistics such as the World Bank, UNDP, USAID, FCDO, IDRC, etc. These datasets usually have a similar density of information as the CRS data and are usually updated more frequently than CRS.
 However, the majority of donors still lack appropriate portals and public datasets.
 Furthermore, merging these different datasets is possible, but time intensive.

 PARIS21 has been exploring these data sources since 2019 and has accumulated knowledge over this period.
 For example, the USAID dataset helped PRESS 2019 to identify the USA’s support to statistics for the first time; in particular, its effort with the Demographic Health Survey (DHS).
 PARIS21 has also established a methodology for merging and harmonising the aforementioned datasets.
 The methodology maps variables in different datasets against each other and uses internal project identifiers to avoid duplications.